asimen1/ext-messenger/README.md

 // Sending to all connections is supported using wildcard value '*'. c.sendMessage('devtool:*', { text: 'HI!' });

+// Disconnect the connection to stop listening for messages. c.disconnect()
 ```

 ### Developing Locally